The more than ‘just writing’ aspects

 You can see an example of this kind of course below.

-The Wellkeepers is a year-long closed-group course that combines storymaking, wisdom and archetypal teachings from Grail mythology with exploration of our inner and relational world, and the book of your life, all deeply rooted in our relationship to the land and, more specifically, to the role of the feminine principle in men and women alike as symbolic guardian of the inner but also outer waters which feed the land.
+The Wellkeepers is a year-long closed-group course that combines storymaking, wisdom and archetypal teachings from Grail mythology with exploration of our inner and relational world, and writing passages from the book of your life.
+This is all deeply rooted in our relationship to the land and, more specifically, to the role of the feminine principle and soul (much neglected in our culture) in men and women alike as symbolic guardian of the inner but also outer waters which feed the land.

-Grail mythology and the associated tales from the Welsh Mabinogi and the psychology behind it all is something I’ve been studying and writing about since my degree course at Cambridge in the 1970s (where I limped through the original stories in Middle French and Middle Welsh, and struggled hard to read Old Irish tales), and the main focus of my later training in Transpersonal Psychotherapy (1987–1991), and in which I’ve been leading workshops and retreats since 1991.
+Grail mythology and the associated tales from the Welsh Mabinogi and the psychology behind it all is something I’ve been studying and writing about since my degree course at Cambridge in the 1970s (where I limped through the original stories in mediaeval French and Middle Welsh, and struggled hard to read Old Irish tales via the requisite ‘paradigms and glosses’), and the main focus of my later training in Transpersonal Psychotherapy (1987–1991).
+I’ve been leading workshops and retreats in such subjects since 1991.
 Gradually, the focus has become more and more strongly interwoven with deep ecology.

 My first book Riding the Dragon – myth & the inner journey was commissioned by Element Books in 1993 out of these ongoing courses.
-I consider this work, which appears in this and also various of my other books and writings and which centres on the restoration of the lost feminine, and soul, to the world, to be of continuing and urgent relevance to the Wasteland of our times; the necessary and resulting shift in consciousness may be a significant way to reverse our terrible rush towards ecocide.
-Intertwined with this in this book is my work on the Grail quest as a Heroic Journey to wholeness (cf Joseph Campbell’s The Hero’s Journey) – these themes are central to The Wellkeepers course.
+I consider this work, which appears in this and also various of my other books, blogs and general writings and which centres on the restoration of our lost relationship with the other-than-human and the feminine, to be of continuing and urgent relevance to the Wasteland of our times.
+The necessary and resulting shift in consciousness may be a small but significant way to reverse our terrible rush towards ecocide.
+Intertwined with this, alongside other esoteric teachings, is my work on the Grail quest as a Heroic Journey to wholeness (cf Joseph Campbell’s The Hero’s Journey) – these themes are central to The Wellkeepers course.

-There is inevitably much overlap between the two programmes: my courses all include writing, to greater or lesser extents, and all my work is rooted in my passion for and awareness of place, soul and the earth.
+There is inevitably much overlap between the two programmes: my courses all include writing, to greater or lesser extents, and all my work is rooted in my passion for and awareness of plants, birds, animals, soul and the earth.